vani-joshi/Leetcode_SQL_Practice/README.md

 # Leetcode_SQL_Practice

-This Repository contains 50 SQL problems from Leetcode (Difficulty level being Easy, Medium as well as Hard) that I have attempted to solve (some of them with the help of Leetcode discussions).
+This Repository contains 50 SQL problems from Leetcode (Difficulty level being Easy, Medium as well as Hard) that I have attempted to solve.